 A common misconception among aspiring natural health students is financial aid isn’t available for their programs.
 Fortunately, the truth is more uplifting and finances shouldn’t stop you from reaching your goals.

-Here are six basic steps to take, and key questions to ask early on to help you make smart, confident decisions.
+Here are six basic steps to take, terms to know, and key questions to ask early on to help you make smart, confident decisions.

 Are You Eligible for Federal Aid?